 The McGill Duncan Gallery is very much a family business owned and run by the Blamires.
-Mother and daughter team Jill and Zoe Blamire curate and direct the gallery.
+Mother and daughter team Jill Blamire and Zoe Davidson curate and direct the gallery.
 Jill's husband Roger Blamire runs the very busy and successful Gelston Pictures Frames just round the corner in St Andrew Street, Castle Douglas with Leo Blamire.

 Leo is an artist and musician as well as a picture framer, he lives in Castle Douglas during the week and returns to Glasgow at the weekend to do his printmaking at Glasgow Print Studio.
 He has set up a small painting studio in the attic room of McGill Duncan Gallery.
 He has a whippet called Gatsby and whippets regularly feature in his oil paintings and screenprints.

 Joss Blamire works as a Policy Manager for Scottish Renewables in Glasgow and makes regular trips back to Castle Douglas

 Jill moved to Scotland in the 1970s to work as Assistant Director of Theatre Workshop Edinburgh.
 There she met her husband Roger and eventually moved to Dumfries and Galloway where they brought up their three children.
 She was a Primary Teacher for nearly 20 years specialising in teaching children with learning difficulties.
 She left teaching to renovate and then open the gallery when the previous gallery owner retired in 2006.
 She says, 'Every day of life in the gallery is eventful and stimulating.
 I've always been inspired by the visual arts and as a child I spent many happy hours in the Ferens Art Gallery in Hull.
 Whenever I visit a new place I always look for the art galleries.
 With those experiences in mind I hope we have created a lively but traditional exhibition space that is friendly and relaxed.'